Add static mapping for this mac address button links to wrong page

 now the button takes you to /services_dhcp.php .
 Not as convenient.

-#2 Updated by David Gessel almost 4 years ago
+#2 Updated by David Gessel about 4 years ago

 well that is very weird.
 I opened chrome and tested, it worked correctly.
 I switched to a firefox tab, selected DHCP leases and got the same artifact (incorrect operation) reloaded, and it worked correctly.
 I restarted firefox between the first and second test.